rolandshoemaker/theca/README.md

 Any and all pull requests will be considered and tremendously appreciated.

+### Todo

 ## Development

 ### JSON profile format

-As described much more verbosely in `schema.json`, this is what a note profile might look like
+As described much more verbosely in `docs/schema.json`, this is what a note profile might look like

     {
         "encrypted": false,